-(B) The lot (parcel) contains an existing single family dwelling unit used for non-transient habitation. a price of a price of the single family and for the single family and the single fa
+(B) The lot (parcel) contains an existing single family dwelling unit used for non-transient habitation. application has been made for a building permit for the single family dwelling on the lot (parcel) unit has been applied for.

 (C) The second residential unit does not exceed nine hundred (900) square feet.